-The hull is shown in Fig. K37a.
-The sides are composed mainly of $12\frac{1}{2}''$ Strips that are bolted to short cross Strips.
+The hull is shown in Fig. K35a.
+The sides are composed mainly of $12\frac{1}{2}$ " Strips that are bolted to short cross Strips.
 Six sets of Strips are placed edge to edge at the bows but the remainder of the hull is the depth of only four Strips.
-Plates are used for filling in the decks, and at the stern a Hub Disc is bolted to the $5\frac{1}{2}'' \times 3\frac{1}{2}''$ Flat Plate.
+Plates are used for filling in the decks, and at the stern a Hub Disc is bolted to the $5\frac{1}{2}$ " $\times 3\frac{1}{2}$ " Flat Plate.
 Strip Plates are bolted round the rim of the Hub Disc, and a Crank bolted to the Hub Disc carries the after flag pole or ensign staff.
 The flag staff at the bows is carried in an End Bearing.
 Angle Girders are bolted along the sides of the midship section of the hull to receive the superstructure.

-The complete superstructure is shown in Fig. K37b, it is attached to the hull section (Fig. K37a) by bolting Flat Brackets 1 to the side Girders 2 of the superstructure.
+The complete superstructure is shown in Fig. K35b, it is attached to the hull section (Fig. K35a) by bolting Flat Brackets 1 to the side Girders 2 of the superstructure.
 Additional security is effected by attaching $\frac{1}{2}'' \times \frac{1}{2}''$ Angle Brackets 3 and the flange of a Flanged Plate 4 to the front girder of the superstructure.

-The control tower (Fig. K37c) is secured in place by bolting the Double Bent Strip at the foot of the tower to a transverse $7\frac{1}{2}''$ Strip 5 in the hull.
-It is additionally supported by a $\frac{1}{2}'' \times \frac{1}{2}''$ Angle Bracket that is attached to the front of the tower and to the Flanged Plate 6 (Fig. K37b).
+The control tower (Fig. K35c) is secured in place by bolting the Double Bent Strip at the foot of the tower to a transverse $7\frac{1}{2}$ Strip 5 in the hull.
+It is additionally supported by a $\frac{1}{2}$ Angle Bracket that is attached to the front of the tower and to the Flanged Plate 6 (Fig. K35b).
 The fire control station (a Boiler End) is secured to a Double Bent Strip that is fixed to the top of the tower.

-K37.
+K35.
 Battleship (Revenge Class)-cont'd

-Fig. K37d gives an underneath view of one of the 15" gun turrets, two of which are constructed in the same manner.
+Fig. K35d gives an underneath view of one of the 15" gun turrets, two of which are constructed in the same manner.
 It is mounted in place by passing a Rod up through the deck and through the boss of a 3" Pulley, then placing the turret over the end of the Rod, and securing it finally by a Collar on the Rod.

-The other two turrets swivel on Wheel Flanges bolted to $2\frac{1}{2}$ Strips which are secured beneath the turrets by Angle brackets.
+The other two turrets swivel on Wheel Flanges bolted to $2\frac{1}{2}$ " Strips which are secured beneath the turrets by Angle brackets.

-Set Screws serve to secure the Coupling 7 (Fig. K37b) to the mast and the Collar supporting the centre escape pipe is secured to the funnel in the same manner.
+(Fig. K35b) to the mast and the Collar supporting the centre escape pipe is secured to the funnel in the same manner.
 Set